Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Hamiltonian Paths

 Now we describe how to construct a vertex and edge selection gadget by graph $G_1$ and a validation gadget by graph $G_2$.
-Both graphs consist of~$2h^2+2h+2$ \emph{levels} with edges only between neighboring levels; each~$U_i$, $W_i$, $A_{i,j}$ and each~$D_{i,j}$ forms one level, the two remaining levels contain~$s_1$ and~$s_2$, respectively.
+We organize the vertices of both graphs in \emph{levels}.
+Each graph has~$2h^2+2h+2$ levels of vertices with edges only between neighboring levels; each~$U_i$, $W_i$, $A_{i,j}$ and each~$D_{i,j}$ forms one level, the two remaining levels contain~$s_1$ and~$s_2$, respectively.